 Voter perceptions of U.S.-Islamic relations continue to deteriorate since President Obama’s highly publicized speech in Cairo, Egypt five years ago reaching out to the Islamic world.
 Many blame recent U.S. policies for that.

 A new Rasmussen Reports national telephone survey finds that only nine percent (9%) of Likely U.S. Voters think U.S. relations with the Islamic world are better now than they were five years ago.
 That’s down nine points from September 2012, just after a U.S. ambassador and others were killed by Islamic extremists in Benghazi, Libya.
 Forty-six percent (46%) say America’s relations with that part of the world are worse than they were five years ago, little changed from two years ago.
 Thirty-nine percent (39%) say America’s relationship with the Islamic world is about the same.
 (To see survey question wording, click here.)

-Become a member and get full access to all articles and polls starting at $3.95/month.
+Become a member and get full access to all articles and polls starting at $4.95/month.

 Rasmussen Reports is a media company specializing in the collection,

 To learn more about our methodology, click here.